Postcards from Mars

 Matthew Rusek-Peterson, Luna Powell, Matthias Beach, Linda Leigh, Atila Meszaros, Griffin Hentzen, and Kai Staats

-SAM team members Matthew Rusek-Peterson, Luna Powell, Matthias Beach, Linda Leigh, Atila Meszaros, Griffin Hentzen, and Kai Staats.
+SAM team members Matthew Rusek-Peterson, Luna Powell, Matthias Beach, Dr. Linda Leigh, Atila Meszaros, Griffin Hentzen, and Kai Staats.

-The SAM team arrived on-site at 6 am, Luna Powel, Atila Meszaros, Griffin Hentzen, and Matthias Beach immediately diving into a list of TODOs before the solo, sealed mission began.
+The SAM team arrived on-site at 6 AM, Luna Powel, Atila Meszaros, Griffin Hentzen, and Matthias Beach immediately diving into a list of TODOs before the solo, sealed mission began.
 Kai Staats joined them to replace the pump on the water manifold and configure the SIMOC Live and Vernier sensor arrays.
 While SAM has since April 2023 seen five crewed teams and 31 individuals for more than 126 total person days, or 3038 total crew member hours—there is always something more to prepare for the next human-in-the-loop experiment.

 SAM is an active research center, ever growing in its capacity to support a diversity of experiments.
 With a series of foundational bioregeneration experiments completed this spring and summer, this solo crew member, two weeks stay is the culmination of more than seven years research, development, fund raising, and construction.